flatpickles/flatpickles.com/README.md

     * Content loading indicator
 * Finalize fonts
     * Buy Hobeaux
+    * Figure out how to use Hobeaux descenders
     * Experiment with different weights
     * Include only the weights that are actually used
 * SEO improvements